 Several intrapartum/neonatal antiretroviral prophylaxis regimens are applicable for women in labor who have had no prior antiretroviral therapy (Table 5).
 Available epidemiologic data from non-breastfeeding populations support the efficacy of intrapartum intravenous ZDV followed by six weeks of infant ZDV.
 Two regimens, one using a combination of ZDV and 3TC, and the other using two doses of nevirapine (one each for the mother and infant), were shown to reduce perinatal transmission in randomized clinical trials among breastfeeding women.
 The fourth regimen, combining ZDV with nevirapine, is based upon theoretical considerations.
+However, data are not available to address the comparative efficacy of the four intrapartum/neonatal regimens.
+Therefore, choice of regimen should be based on the specific clinical situation and the judgment of the clinician.
+When maternal single-dose nevirapine is used, consideration should be given to adding maternal ZDV/3TC as soon as possible, either intrapartum or postpartum, and continuing for 3 to 7 days (often referred to as a ZDV/3TC "tail"); this may reduce the development of nevirapine resistance.

 Epidemiologic data indicate that intravenous maternal intrapartum ZDV followed by oral ZDV for 6 weeks for the infant may significantly reduce transmission compared with no treatment (Table 5) [6, 84, 85].
 In a study in New York State, transmission rates were 10% with intrapartum and neonatal ZDV compared with 27% without ZDV, a 62% reduction in risk [84, 85].
 However, oral intrapartum ZDV combined with very short-term ZDV administration to infants postnatally, for example, the 1-week postnatal infant ZDV course in HIVNET 012 [79], was inferior to single-dose nevirapine.
-This underscores the necessity of recommending a full 6-week course of infant treatment when ZDV alone is used.
+This underscores the necessity of recommending a full 6-week course of infant treatment when ZDV alone is used